Chylothorax management

 • Hourly drain output measurements and drainage appearance documentation

-• Consider replacement of drainage losses and fluid restrictions in collaboration with medical teams (Decided on a case by case basis)
+• Consider replacement of drainage losses and fluid restrictions in collaboration with medical teams (decided on a case-by-case basis)

-Figure 2: Management of Chylothorax – The management plan below is to be followed in conjunction with the patient observations listed above.
+The management plan summarised in Figure 2 is to be followed in conjunction with the patient observations listed above.
 Blue - Conservative treatment; Orange – Invasive treatment; Green – Surgical Treatment. *If the patient has a cow’s milk protein intolerance, further dietician input is required in order to prescribe an alternative formula.

 fig 2 chylothorax